top of page

 The Sacraments of Baptism and Holy Communion

-Worship bulletin Hymns
+Worship bulletin with hymns

 The Great Vigil of Easter begins in darkness.
 Worshipers enter the sanctuary, lighting candles, until the room is filled with light and the first proclamation of the resurrection is heard.

-We celebrate the Sacraments of Baptism and Holy Communion.
+the Sacraments of Baptism and Holy Communion.

 bottom of page